Milind220/tic-tac-toe-game/README.md

 Not a bad way to kill some time (if you're super super super bored)

 ### To Run
-Clone the repo and run main.py, making sure the other files are in the same directory.
+Clone the repo/get the zip file and run main.py, making sure the other files are in the same directory.

 Let me know what you think!